trnsrt/ts/_posts/2021-11-01-bitcoin-vs-ethereum-1-similarities.md

 If you follow crypto media (or Twitter) you may witness many clashed between so-called Bitcoin maximalist and Ethereans.
 While, much of those discussions have some merit, we should not forget that both systems are coming from the same roots and have many similarities.
 There are differences as well, which we will glance over in our next post.

+---
+*This piece is [first published](https://medium.com/bcistcenter/bitcoin-vs-ethereum-1-similarities-cf38dcd58abf) in [BlockchainIST Center](https://medium.com/blockchainist-center) on November 1st, 2021.*

+*None of the views expressed in this article should be considered as investment advice*